andersonvnicius/sorter_1/README.md

 # Package Sorter

-A simple Python utility function that classifies packages based on their dimensions and mass.
+A simple Python utility function that classifies packages based on their dimensions (cm3) and mass (kg).

 ## Function Overview